 3. SimplyThick Recall

-The agency was aware of at least 15 cases of NEC -- including 2 infant deaths -- linked to SimplyThick.
+The agency was aware of at least 15 cases of baby formula NEC — including 2 infant deaths — linked to SimplyThick.

 SimplyThick is added to breast milk and formula to help keep food down without spitting up, and may also be used in older children and adults with swallowing problems caused by throat trauma.

-Reports of negative side effects associated with SimplyThick mixed with breast milk first surfaced on May 13, 2011, with 2 reports to FDA’s MedWatch Adverse Event Reporting system [9].
-Nationwide, at least 4 different medical centers reported toxic epidermal necrolysis in infants during the first half of 2011, FDA said.
+According to the FDA, reports of negative side effects associated with SimplyThick mixed with breast milk first surfaced on May 13, 2011, with 2 reports to the FDA’s MedWatch Adverse Event Reporting system [6].
+Nationwide, at least 4 different medical centers reported toxic epidermal necrolysis in infants during the first half of 2011.

 Abbott Laboratories recalled its Similac formula after the FDA said the product could cause internal discomfort and could lead infants to refuse to eat.
 Affected products included powdered formula (not liquid Similac), and were sold in either plastic containers or in specific-size cans including 8-ounce, 12.4-ounce, and 12.9-ounce cans.

-Similac has also recently been linked to an increased risk for necrotizing enterocolitis.
+Similac and Enfamil have also recently been linked to an increased risk for necrotizing enterocolitis.

 Enfamil, another cow's milk-based baby formula like Similac, has recently been linked to necrotizing enterocolitis.
 Premature infants who are fed Enfamil may develop a perforation (hole) in their intestines.